Most income is taxable, and it’s probably best to assume that income received will be taxed. That

 - elementary and secondary school scholarships and bursaries

-- post-secondary scholarships, fellowships, and bursaries received in 2021 are not taxable if you are considered a full-time qualifying student; Part-time students may receive scholarships and bursaries tax-free up to the limit of their educational costs, excess amounts are taxable.
+- Post-secondary scholarships, fellowships, and bursaries received are not taxable if you are considered a full-time qualifying student.
+Part-time students may receive scholarships and bursaries tax-free up to the limit of their educational costs, excess amounts are taxable.

 - most amounts received from a tax-free savings account (TFSA)

 Income earned on any of the above amounts (such as interest you earn when you invest lottery winnings) is taxable.